(Tested by Real Patriots Under Real Conditions)

 Trina Vertex S | 400W | 365W | Fair | Good | 6.2% |

-Key Insights from Our Testing:
+Key Insights from My Testing:

 Modern high-efficiency panels are bigger and heavier than older generations.
 Make sure your roof structure and mounting system can handle the load before you buy.